 Tania Cargo, Ngāti Maru, Ngāti Manu, Ngāpuhi, is a clinical psychologist and lecturer in Psychology at AUT.
 Her clinical and research focus is vulnerable infants traumatised through family violence, Māori tamariki and whanau, and the impact of trauma on parenting.

-Julia Ioane is Samoan clinical psychologist and lecturer in psychology at AUT.
+Julia Ioane is Samoan clinical psychologist and senior lecturer in psychology at AUT.
 Her clinical and research focus is childhood trauma and its future outcomes, particularly in relation to antisocial behaviour such as violent offending behaviour and substance abuse.
 She is interested in looking at interventions that can mitigate future risk of adverse outcomes for children and young people; and are culturally appropriate for the diverse population within Aotearoa.

 Dr Pani Farvid is a senior lecturer in psychology at AUT.
 Her research examines the intersection of gender, sexuality, power, culture, technology and identity, with a view to promoting egalitarian and ethical relationships within heterosexuality (and beyond).
 As part of the CITR, her work seeks to understand and prevent gender-based violence, intimate partner violence, and family violence, in immigrant and Muslim communities within New Zealand.
 She is also part of the Gender and Diversity Research Group AUT and a committee member of Women on Campus.